csi — camera sensors

 exposure_us() int

-Returns the current camera exposure value in microseconds (int).
+Returns the current camera exposure value in microseconds.

 auto_whitebal(enable: bool, rgb_gain_db: Tuple[float, float, float] | None = None) None

 enable turns auto white balance on (True) or off (False).
-The camera will startup with auto white balance on.
+The camera starts up with auto white balance on.

 If enable is False you may set a fixed gain in decibels for the red, green, and blue channels respectively with rgb_gain_db.